004_ Investigating the association of age at onset in schizophrenia patients with genetic/polygenic risk factors

 Data from all schizophrenia/schizoaffective patients in PsyCourse who have genotype data available will be included in this study.

-Data from the Spanish cohort (n=1500) will be integrated with the PsyCourse cohort to perform a case-only GWAS for AAO of SCZ, which could help improving the understanding in the genetic factors that influence disease onset and the mechanisms underlying SCZ.
+Data from the CIBERSAM (Biomedical Research Network in Mental Health) cohort, and the GAIN and nonGAIN datasets (obtained from the dbGaP repository, accession numbers phs000021.v3.p2 and phs000167.v1.p1, respectively) will be integrated with the PsyCourse cohort to perform a case-only GWAS for AAO of SCZ, which could help improving the understanding in the genetic factors that influence disease onset and the mechanisms underlying SCZ.
 Quality control steps will be performed following the standard protocols and corrections for gender will be applied whenever necessary.

 Polygenic risk scores: